The translation of this document is outdated.

 calling machines), electronic mail or facsimile machines (fax)

-for sending of a commercial communication using which an
+for sending a commercial communication by using which an

-individual contact is possible with a recipient of a service, if
+individual contact is possible with a service recipient if the

-the recipient of a service has not given prior free and distinct
+service recipient has not given prior free and distinct

 consent.

-(2) A service provider who within a framework of his or her
+(2) The service provider who, within a framework of his or her

-from recipients of a service may use them for other commercial
+from service recipients may use them for other commercial

 communications provided that:

-2) a recipient of a service has not objected initially
+2) a service recipient has not objected initially regarding

-3) a recipient of a service distinctly is given free of charge
+3) a service recipient is distinctly given free of charge

 opportunity to refuse from further use of electronic mail address